dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

     print(f"Load Information: {load_info}")
     ```

-3. To load the custom issues using JQL queries, you can use custom queries, here is an example
+3. To load the custom issues using JQL queries, you can use custom queries.
+Here is an example
    below:

     ```python